intuitive-robots/beso/README.md

 - The inital environments are adapted from [Relay Policy Learning](https://github.com/google-research/relay-policy-learning), [IBC](https://github.com/google-research/ibc) and [BET](https://github.com/notmahi/bet).
 - The continuous time diffusion model is adapted from [k-diffusion](https://github.com/crowsonkb/k-diffusion) together with all sampler implementations.
 - the ```score_gpt``` class is adapted from [miniGPT](https://github.com/karpathy/minGPT).
-- A few samplers are adapted from [dpm-solver](https://github.com/LuChengTHU/dpm-solver)
+- A few samplers are have been imported from [dpm-solver](https://github.com/LuChengTHU/dpm-solver)

 ---